 Beyond these credit-bearing courses, graduate students will also be invited to participate in a weekly not-for-credit seminar about teaching American undergraduates.
 Graduate students in American universities are often funded through teaching assistantships.
 This seminar, taught by Dr. Monica F. Jacobe, the Center’s Director, will focus on the expectations of American faculty and American undergraduate students for their graduate student teaching assistant and provide structured opportunities to practice the design and delivery of instruction with constructive feedback.
 Success as a graduate student teaching assistant may be critical for continued funding of graduate studies; this not-for-credit seminar will help our students achieve that success.

 Tuition and fees are updated annually.
-The comprehensive program fee for Summer 2016 was USD *$6250.
-This included 8 credits of tuition, air-conditioned housing, and meals 7 days a week. *This fee will be reviewed by the TCNJ Board each year at the start of the fiscal year in July and may be adjusted.
-Contact us to confirm the Summer 2017 program fee.
+The comprehensive program fee for Summer 2017 was *$6250 USD.
+This included 8 credits of tuition, air-conditioned housing, and meals 7 days a week. *This fee is reviewed by the TCNJ Board each year at the start of the fiscal year in July, and it may be adjusted.
+Contact us to confirm the Summer 2018 program fee.

 Books, SEVIS fee, travel costs, and linens must be paid for individually and beyond this charge.